 At the beginning of the year total reserve balances stood at £2.702 million.
-During the year we used $\pm 0.373$ million and made transfers to or between reserves of $\pm 0.404$ million.
-The General Reserve (working balance) was also increased by $\pm 0.05$ million to $\pm 0.5$ million (from surplus earmarked reserve balances); which equates to approximately 12% of the 2019/20 Net Budget Requirement, or three month's salary payments and is the minimum level that the Authority has determined must be retained.
-Overall, this has resulted in a closing balance of $\pm 2.733$ million at year-end; which is a net increase of $\pm 0.031$ million.
+During the year we used $\pounds 0.373$ million and made transfers to or between reserves of $\pounds 0.404$ million.
+The General Reserve (working balance) was also increased by $\pounds 0.05$ million to $\pounds 0.5$ million (from surplus earmarked reserve balances); which equates to approximately 12% of the 2019/20 Net Budget Requirement, or three month's salary payments and is the minimum level that the Authority has determined must be retained.
+Overall, this has resulted in a closing balance of £2.733 million at year-end; which is a net increase of $\pounds 0.031$ million.
 A breakdown can be found in Note 12.